 Many people living with CML find valuable information and companionship through connecting with others who live with the condition.
 It can be helpful and comforting to speak with people who have shared or similar experiences.

 Your doctor or local clinic can help you find local support groups.
 The Leukemia & Lymphoma Society offers information about support groups through their local chapters.
-The American Cancer Society also has online resources for you to reach out.
+The

 All treatment options come with potential side effects, but that doesn’t mean you will experience them.
 Different people have different responses to medication.
 By partnering with your doctor, you can manage any side effects that you experience.